How schools can support young people in care

 The HOPE’s team monitor how well individual young people in care are doing at school, and advise the school as needed.
 They will intervene on behalf of children in care if necessary.

-The HOPE also provides training for designated teachers and named governors, and work with the council to support the interests of children in care across Bristol’s schools.
+The HOPE also provides training for designated teachers and named governors, and work to support the interests of children in care across Bristol’s schools.

 Extra funding for schools

 The government provides pupil premium funding to give extra support for children and young people in care.
-In the 2015 to 2016 school year this is £1,900 per pupil.
+In the 2015 to 2016 school year this was £1,900 per pupil.